Paradoxxs/Paradoxxs/README.md

-- 👋 Hi, I’m @Paradoxxs
+- 👋 Hi, I’m Adam
-This is my journey in cybersecurity
+This is my github